A Metropolitan-scale Multiplexed Quantum Repeater with Bell Nonlocality: Discussion

 \section{Discussion}

-In summary, we have distributed heralded entanglement between two QMs separated by a record-breaking 14.5~km, utilizing a robust TPI scheme combined with temporal multiplexing.
-The resulting high-quality entanglement allows a clear violation of the CHSH-Bell inequality, demonstrating for the first time non-locality across a metropolitan-scale QR.
+In summary, we introduce the MQR-TM protocol for high-speed and high-fidelity entanglement distribution and demonstrate heralded entanglement between QMs separated by a distance of 14.5~km.
+The generated state allows a clear violation of the CHSH-Bell inequality, demonstrating non-locality across a metropolitan-scale QR.
 By leveraging long-lived quantum storage and feed-forward control, the delivered entanglement is heralded in a target state ready for immediate use or connection with additional elementary links.
 The achieved EDR of 0.94 Hz over 14.5 km outperforms recent SPI demonstrations \cite{Liu2024Creation, Stolk2024Metropolitan-scale} by two orders of magnitude, driven by the linear speedup from 1205 temporal modes.

-Extending our architecture with spin-wave storage \cite{Ortu2022Storage,Ma2021Elimination,Liu2025millisecond} is expected to substantially extend the operational distance and further elevate the EDR toward the fundamental limit set by the heralding rate.
-Our quantum nodes operate autonomously, with independent laser systems controlling both the photon-pair source and the QMs, while eliminating the need for real-time phase stabilization of fiber channels.
-This feature ensures full compatibility with existing telecom infrastructure and supports the practical deployment of quantum networks composed of truly independent and distant nodes.
+Extending our architecture with spin-wave storage \cite{Ortu2022Storage,Ma2021Elimination,Liu2025millisecond} is expected to substantially extend the operational distance, further increase the EDR toward the fundamental limit set by the heralding rate, and enable interconnections between elementary QR links.
+The MQR-TM protocol can be readily integrated into any quantum-repeater architecture that employs ensemble-based quantum memories \cite{Sangouard2011Quantum}, removing the requirement for real-time phase stabilization across fibre networks.
+This guarantees full compatibility with existing telecom infrastructure and facilitates the practical deployment of quantum networks composed of truly independent and geographically separated nodes.

 Furthermore, our memory platform is built on the \euyso~crystal, a unique material enabling coherent light storage for up to 1 hour \cite{Ma2021One-hour}.
 Ongoing research is focused on developing transportable \euyso~memories with minute-to-hour lifetimes.
 In the near future, the current architecture could enable heralded entanglement distribution involving transportable QMs, facilitating a flexible network architecture where nodes are not constrained by fixed fiber links.
 Such mobility promises to enable transformative quantum network applications far beyond the capabilities of current fixed-link systems.